While you were on vacation... Washington State

 Posted by ESPN.com's Ted Miller

-The tenth of 10 quick updates on offseason Pac-10 goings on.
+The final of 10 quick hit updates of off-season Pac-10 goings on.

 Tweets from https://twitter.com/ESPNCFB/lists/pac12